 Increased Depression

 Infidelity can be traumatizing and emotionally distressing to an individual.
 The more a person ruminates and questions their attractiveness and reasons for the infidelity, the deeper it can drive them into a state of sadness and hopelessness.
-Depressive symptoms that may be present include loss of interest or pleasure in activities, fatigue, sleep disturbances, issues with concentration, and feelings of guilt or worthlessness.
+Depressive symptoms may include loss of interest or pleasure in activities, fatigue, sleep disturbances, issues with concentration, and feelings of guilt or worthlessness.

 Increased Frequency of Sex